 As the health insurance premium rate rise is a weighted average, some health funds increase their prices more than others.
 This weighted average is based on changes to a health fund’s entire portfolio of policies; this means the cost of some policies may go up a substantial amount, some may increase slightly, some may not go up at all, and some could even decrease.

-For example, in 2020, one provider was set to raise their premiums by as much as 5.63%, whereas another would have raised theirs by as little as 1.98%.*
+For example, in 2021, one provider is set to raise their premiums by as much as 5.47%, whereas another will raise theirs by as little as 0.50%.*